-The Tech Student Alcohol and Drug Policy is intended to comply with the letter and the spirit of the provisions of the 1998 Congressional amendments to the Higher Education Act titled, "Collegiate Initiative to Reduce Binge Drinking and Illegal Alcohol Consumption" on college campuses.
+The NMT Drug and Alcohol Free Campus Policy is intended to comply with local, state and federal regulations and the letter and the spirit of the provisions of the 1998 Congressional amendments to the Higher Education Act titled, "Collegiate Initiative to Reduce Binge Drinking and Illegal Alcohol Consumption" on college campuses and Part 86 of the 1989 amendments to the Drug-Free Schools and Communities Act (DFSCA).

-All Tech students should read this policy to become familiar with its provisions and the possible consequences of violating Institutes rules and New Mexico State laws.
+All Tech students should read this policy to become familiar with these provisions and the possible consequences of violating University rules, and New Mexico State laws.